manish-baghel/eDc/readme.md

-eDc APPLICATION  using NodeJS
+eDc application using NodeJS by sunil-sopho and manish-baghel
-GULP-Frontend Stuff only

 Don't forget to run $ npm install
 If things don't workout then follow below code:-